 By viewing this page, you already understand the seriousness of the charges against you.
 Take the next step and contact Law Offices of Clifton Black, P.C..
 We will aggressively advocate on your behalf and ensure your side of the story is heard.

 Call (719) 328-1616 to schedule a case evaluation.
-Law Offices of Clifton Black, P.C. represents clients charged with violent crimes in Colorado Springs, Pueblo, Woodland Park, Cañon City and more.
+Law Offices of Clifton Black, P.C. represents clients charged with violent crimes in Colorado Springs, Denver, and Littleton.